Discover more from MILLER’S BOOK REVIEW 📚

 Montaigne’s Essays are like that for me as well.
 My copy follows me from room to room over the year as I pick it up and casually read a few essays here and there.
 I find him funny, shrewd, thoughtful, deeply feeling.
 I don’t know how many times I’ve read the Essays; it’s more accurate to say I’ve never stopped reading it.
 If someone were to ask me what I want to be when I grow up, I might say Montaigne.

 And that’s partly why we read and reread in the first place.
 We see something of ourselves in these volumes and add their words to the sentences that describe ourselves.
-They are like mirrors that help us glimpse our own hearts and hopes, which might otherwise remain unknown, even hidden.
+They are like mirrors that help us glimpse our own hearts and hopes, which might otherwise remain unknown, even hidden from ourselves.

 Some books are like lamps.
 When a part of our experience lies half-shaded in a corner, the right book can illumine the rest.
 Sergei Fudel’s Light in the Darkness did that for me.
 Same with Our Thoughts Determine Our Lives, a collection of counsels and insights from a Serbian monk, Thaddeus of Vitovnica.
 If I could credit any two books for whatever spiritual maturity I possess, it would be those two.